 soon adverb that time in the future about a minute after eventually but a second before pigs start flying.

-- Normally, no one in the Tesla forums knows when a car will arrive, new features will be released, or when that new update will get to your car.
+- Normally, no one outside of Tesla knows when a car will arrive, new features will be released, or when that new update will get to your car.

 - Disclaimer: Tesla built a car, not a perpetual motion machine.
 Solar panels, wind turbines, wheel generators, and super magnets are not going to change that.